 id, first_name, last_name, manager, ismanager

 In order to make this work, we need to conceptualize two separate tables.
 There is truly only one table named users, but we will create a Join and provide users as a child table and give it an alias name manager.
-If you look under the Java tab, you will see how we accomplished this task.
+If you look under the JSP tab, you will see how we accomplished this task.
 Note also that we treat the Join and its child table as though it were a lookup table - READ ONLY.

 We add onto the JSON string the results of performing a lookup on the database for all those individuals who are flagged as being a manager.